 It was at the top of ours!

-I have known about it my entire life; in fact, I cannot remember a time when I wasn’t aware of it.
-Back in 1992, Princess Diana had her iconic photograph taken on a bench in front of the mausoleum, this helped catapult it into modern fame.
+I have known about the Taj Mahal my entire life, in fact, I cannot remember a time when I wasn’t aware of it.
+Back in 1992, Princess Diana had her iconic photograph taken on a bench in front of the stunning white marble building, this helped catapult the world’s most famous mausoleum into modern fame.
 Who wouldn’t want to replicate such a beautiful photo?

 On our visit to India, we were most excited about the day we would see the most elaborate display of love the world has known.
 We aren’t usually attracted to architecture and we know there are many people who feel the same, after all, it’s just a building right?
 This isn’t a natural phenomenon, something crafted by nature ... builders created this man-made structure.